The Retro-Printer Module is a small module ("HAT") designed by Retro Computer specialist, RWAP Software.

 Purchase the v4 Retro-Printer Module

-Developed by retro computer specialist RWAP Software, the Retro-Printer is a hardware and software printer emulator that connects to a parallel port and interprets input in a wide range of printer formats, including Epson ESC/P, ESC/P2, HP PCL, Printronix, Seiko and PostScript format.
-We can even create a new printer emulator if your specific use case is not designed for one of these printer control codes.
+Developed by retro computer specialist RWAP Software, the Retro-Printer is a hardware and software printer emulator that connects to a standard parallel port and emulates a wide range of printer makes and models including Epson ESC/P, Epson ESC/P2, HP PCL3, HP PCL5, Printronix, Seiko and IBM.

-Specifically designed to provide a solution for computers and equipment which would otherwise send output to a dot matrix printer, the module is ideally suited for providing a modern printing solution for a retro computer; as well a wide range of industrial and medical equipment.
+Specifically designed to provide a solution for a wide range of industries, computers and equipment which is designed to print output to a parallel port printer, the module is ideally suited for providing a modern printing solution for a retro computer; as well a wide range of industrial and medical equipment.

 By basing the Retro-Printer module on a Raspberry Pi (although it will also work with other single board computers), this means that we can continually improve the software and develop new printer emulators as required.
 By calling upon the expertise of RWAP Software, we have access to knowledge and skills across both the vintage home computer industry (pre 1990s) and industrial controls equipment.
-It is thanks to this that the Retro-Printer is now in use across a wide range of equipment and legacy hardware systems, both by industry and home computer enthusiasts, with bespoke printer emulations and configuration options supporting numerous applications.

 Many of the popular vintage computers were designed at a time when dot-matrix, daisywheel and impact printers were prevalent.
 A lot of industrial equipment, industrial controls and legacy hardware systems (and DOS based application software) were designed to use these printers, incorporating the same printing methods.